 G.I.
 Joe: The Rise of Cobra: When the Doctor says "We eliminated all self-preservation in them."
 Destro's response is "English, doctor?"

-In keeping with how the original novel was handled (see Literature, below), the American version of the first Harry Potter film, Harry Potter And The Philosophers Stone, was retitled Harry Potter and the Sorcerer's Stone.
+In keeping with how the original novel was handled (see Literature, below), the American version of Harry Potter and the Philosopher's Stone, was retitled Harry Potter and the Sorcerer's Stone.
 This required every scene in which the term "Philosopher's Stone" was mentioned to be shot twice, with the actors changing the words to "Sorcerer's Stone".
 Viewers in Canada and the UK can see examples of these alternate scenes in the making-up featurettes on the DVD/Blu-ray release.

 The first Hellboy has this problem.
 The film's story was dumbed-down to the point that a lot of stuff that would have been explained no longer makes sense, and it has an annoying habit of giving us location tags even when it's obvious where the characters are.
 Do we really need a tag telling us they're in an abandoned subway area when we saw the same area ten minutes ago?
 And its location was also tagged?
 At one point in the movie, a character is given a vision of the Apocalypse, which the villains are trying to bring about.
 We see a destroyed world with hellish creatures flying about, and no trace of human life anywhere.
 Just in case the viewers are too thick to get the message, we also see a handy newspaper with the headline "APOCALYPSE!" on it.